cullenwatson/art-gallery/README.md

 **BUILDING THE PROJECT**
 After cloning the repo, navigate to the working directory in the command prompt of the project folder.
 Once there, create a build folder and navigate to it.
 Build the program by typing 'cmake ..' and then typing 'make'.
 Afterwards, to run the exe for Mac/Linux type: ./{name of executable} {name of input file}.
 The default input file is located in '../input/input.txt'.
 The 3 output files (one for each algo) will be outputted in the current directory

+**Performance of Each Algo**
+The brute force algo was near instant for about 25 paintings.
+However, with just an increase in 5 paintings, the run time increased to 35 seconds, which makes sense for a O(2^n) time complexity.
+For that reason, the brute force algorithm only runs if the input files has less than 30 paintings.
+On the other hand, the two other algos had near instant runtime even up to the max limit of 100,000 paintings.
+In terms of highest value paintings performance, the brute force always won of course.
+In terms of the custom algo and high value, if the input size is fairly large with a large variety of pictures size, the custom algo did perform better due to taking into consideration the sizing.
+However for small datasets, the highest value and custom algo usually performed similar